08.09.07

 Basically, to sum up my thoughts on the end of Death Note, it’s hard to say for sure whether the Death Note is a true source of evil or not.
 But it’s pretty safe to say that the real evil lies within Light’s personality and subsequent loss of humanity (I believe there was intentional irony in giving him the name “Light”.)
 One could feel sorry for him on the one hand since he was indeed a genius in his own right and he had some good ideals of cleansing the world of evil.
 But what good is that if he doesn’t even have feelings towards the value of a “good” human life?
 He would be no kind and caring “god” in this new world so it was more satisfying than not to see his reign as Kira finally come to an end.
 But is the message of the whole Death Note series simply “It’s wrong to kill people even if they’re bad” or is it “If you’re given so much power over others, it’s okay to use it for a good cause as long as you don’t abuse it and lose sight of what’s important in your own humanity?”
 I’m sure people will ponder these and other questions about the brilliant yet controversial series that is Death Note for many years to come.
 This series certainly stands out among anime and manga alike, and there’s no doubt it ranks among one of my personal favorites.

-1. Son Gohan said,
+1. Son Gohan says:

 I think that no good can come from an instrument of death.